 Whenever it is legal and practicable, we may offer the opportunity to deal with general inquiries without providing your name (for example, by accessing general information on our website).

-If you have any questions, or wish to access your personal information, please write to our Privacy Officer, Leah Richardson at: 1000 – 330 St. Mary Avenue, Winnipeg MB R3C 3Z5
+If you have any questions, or wish to access your personal information, please write to our Privacy Officer at: Privacy Officer, 1000 – 330 St. Mary Avenue, Winnipeg MB R3C 3Z5

 Tel: (204) 944-8777 Fax: (204) 947-2593